apache/cloudstack-documentation/source/adminguide/clusters.rst

      - The interval in minutes after which a periodic background thread will schedule DRS for a cluster.
    * - ``drs.max.migrations``
      - `50`
-     - Maximum number of instances to migrate for a DRS execution.
+     - Maximum number of instances to be migrated in one DRS execution.
    * - ``drs.algorithm``
      - `condensed`
-     - DRS algorithm to execute on the cluster.
+     - DRS algorithm to be executed on the cluster.
 Available algorithms - `condensed`, `balanced`.
    * - ``drs.imbalance``
      - `0.4`
      - Percentage (as a value between 0.0 and 1.0) of imbalance allowed in the cluster.
 1.0 means no imbalance